 On November 13, 2019, the Organization acquired a property in close proximity to the Fitchburg State University campus.
 The property, which consists of land and a building, was purchased for \$1 as current environmental remediation is needed before the property is usable.
-The Organization intends to raze the building and convert it to a parking lot.
-The Organization obtained an insurance policy to cover the costs of remediation needed.
-For the year ended June 30, 2020, the Organization has determined a probable liability for these costs equal to \$100,000, which has been capitalized into the land.
+The property was acquired to support the downtown Theater project and the organization intends to raze the building on the property and convert the land to a parking lot.
+The Organization was notified by the Massachusetts Department of Environmental Protection ("DEP") about an environmental issue with the property that requires remediation.
+For the year ended June 30, 2020, the Organization had purchased an insurance policy with a determined deductible of \$100,000, which it determined increased the value of the land and was recorded as land.
+For the year ended June 30, 2021, the Organization determined that additional costs of the remediation are expected above the insured policy limits in the amount of \$465,696, which has been expensed in the current year and included in environmental costs in the accompanying schedule of functional expenses.
+As of June 30, 2021 and 2020, the remaining environmental liability of \$536,901 and \$100,000, respectively is shown on the accompanying statements of financial position.